Microsoft/azure-docs.pt-pt/articles/bastion/security-baseline.md

 ## <a name="network-security"></a>Segurança de Rede

-*Para mais informações, consulte o [Benchmark de Segurança Azure: Segurança da Rede](/azure/security/benchmarks/security-controls-v2-network-security).*
+*Para obter mais informações, veja [Referência de Segurança do Azure: Segurança de Rede](../security/benchmarks/security-controls-v2-network-security.md).*

 ### <a name="ns-1-implement-security-for-internal-traffic"></a>NS-1: Implementar a segurança para o tráfego interno